About Us

 Why Plea for the Fifth?

-Our coverage is akin to testimony for our communities.
-Staten Island, characterized as the fifth or forgotten borough is forgotten no more.
+Our coverage is akin to testimony - or a plea - for our communities on Staten Island, the fifth and often forgotten borough.
+We can ensure our borough is forgotten no more.
 Support community journalism.
 Write with us, organize with us.

 Our Principles